urfave/cli/docs/v2/examples/flags.md

 ```

 You can also set a destination variable for a flag, to which the content will be
 scanned.
-Note that is the value variable is set for the flag, that will be shown
+Note that if the `Value` is set for the flag, it will be shown as default,
-as default for the flag and destination is set to value prior to parsing flag on the
+and destination will be set to this value before parsing flag on the command line.
-command line

 <!-- {
   "output": "Hello someone"